2 Peter Devotional Commentary

 2 Peter 1:8

 Peter knew that the Christian life begins with precious faith in the finished work of Christ and continues with maturing faith, as it is implemented day by day throughout our earthly walk.
 But he also knew that spiritual growth is not automatic, for we must grow and mature in grace and in a knowledge of our Saviour, Jesus Christ.
-And as we trust in the promises of God and depend on Him alone through all the eventualities of life, read more...
+And as we trust in the promises of God and depend on Him alone through all the eventualities of life, we may bear much fruit to the read more...

 2 Peter 1:9